EaseTech/datamanager-maven-plugin/README.md

 where et stands for EaseTech.

 NOTE: The XSD outputDir should be already there, otherwise the MOJO will throw an exception.

+SideNote: The first two steps listed above in the usage guide are required because schema-generator and data-manager libraries are still not available from Maven Central Repo.
+Once they are released in Maven, the above steps will no longer be required.